data-describe/data-describe/docs/designs/scope.md

 > "[...exploratory data analysis (EDA) is an approach to analyzing data sets to summarize their main characteristics](https://en.wikipedia.org/wiki/Exploratory_data_analysis)"

-data describe aims accelerate the exploratory data analysis (EDA) process by enabling users to focus on analyzing data
+data describe aims to accelerate the exploratory data analysis (EDA) process by enabling users to focus on analyzing data

 The current Python ecosystem has many open source packages that are commonly used in EDA, with varied components for visualization (such as [matplotlib](https://matplotlib.org/), [Plotly](https://plotly.com/), [bokeh](https://docs.bokeh.org/en/latest/index.html)), tabular data manipulation and summarization ([Pandas](https://pandas.pydata.org/)), or analysis-specific toolkits ([pyLDAvis](https://github.com/bmabey/pyLDAvis), [geopandas](https://residentmario.github.io/geoplot/index.html)).
 However, few or none of them aim to provide a seamless experience for analyzing data from end-to-end.
-In practice, it is not uncommon to develop a significant amount of repetitive, boilerplate code to assemble these components into a cohesive analysis. data describe seeks to fill this gap by providing an end-to-end solution for exploratory data analysis.
+In practice, it is not uncommon to develop a significant amount of repetitive, boilerplate code to assemble these components into a cohesive analysis. data describe seeks to fill this gap by providing an end-to-end solution for exploratory data analysis

 ## Guiding Principles

+### data describe is **accessible**

+data describe should be easy and straightforward to use.
+A good user experience (UX) should be an integral part of designing the API/UI of data describe.
+Following the Pareto principle, 80% of common user tasks should be achievable with minimal user configuration by the core 20% functionality

 ### data describe is **opportunistic**